A message from the CS advisors:

 We remain committed to evaluating ourselves, our privilege, and our advising practices to improve the student experience in the Computer Sciences Department and at UW-Madison.
 As part of our actions to dismantle oppressive systems, we are committed to providing our students a space to share their experiences, to be heard, and to be helped to the best of our ability.
 Our advising goes beyond just answering academic questions.
 We want you to know: We support you.
 You belong.
 You matter.

 Enrollment issues/course permissions: Email firstname.lastname@example.org.
 If you are requesting course access or changes to enrollment, please include your student ID number in your email.
+Courses above CS 400 are typically reserved for students officially declared in a Comp Sci program.
+Undeclared students will need to wait until this restriction is lifted to be able to enroll/waitlist.
+This restriction is applied through Sophomore enrollment.

 Areas of Expertise